NoMouse Challenge – February 14 – 18, 2022

-The #NoMouse Challenge encourages everyone to explore and test the keyboard accessibility of websites they frequent by navigating without using a mouse or trackpad.
-It is a global effort that aims to raise awareness of web accessibility and promote better web design.
+The #NoMouse Challenge promotes awareness around accessible web design, encouraging everyone to explore the keyboard accessibility of websites they frequent by navigating without using a mouse or trackpad.

 What is Digital Accessibility?

-Digital accessibility is ongoing work that strives to give all users, including those with disabilities, great access and experiences when using digital tools.
-Websites that support successful and equitable navigation using a keyboard have an important component of good web accessibility in place.
+The ongoing work of digital accessibility strives to give all users, including those with disabilities, great and accessible experiences when using digital tools.
+Websites that support equitable navigation using a keyboard have an important component of good web accessibility in place. #NoMouse Challenge encourages all users to test keyboard navigation of websites they frequent.
 Do you know if your favorite web platforms and sites have been developed inclusively with keyboard accessibility in mind?
 Do you have your own site and want to check out how keyboard navigation works on it?

 Join the Challenge!